Rep. Hern to Newsmax: Biden Decline 'National Security Problem'

 President Joe Biden's cognitive decline is a "national security problem," said Rep. Kevin Hern, R-Okla.

-"That debate showed the rest of the world how weak a president he really is," Hern said Wednesday during an appearance on Newsmax TV's "The Chris Salcedo Show."
+"That debate showed the rest of the world how weak a president he really is," Hern said Wednesday during an appearance on Newsmax's "The Chris Salcedo Show."

 "The leader of the largest economy, the leader of the largest military, told the American people and told the world that he only works from like 10 to 4, and that's when he's at his best.